oerc0122/castep_outputs/README.rst

      --phonon [PHONON ...]
                            Extract from PHONON as .phonon type
      --epme [EPME ...]
-Extract from EPME as .epme type --cst_esp [CST_ESP ...]
+Extract from EPME as .epme type --pes [PES ...]
+Extract from PES as .pes type --cst_esp [CST_ESP ...]
                            Extract from CST_ESP as .cst_esp type
      --epme_bin [EPME_BIN ...]